Raphael-Boichot/Backward-Game-of-Life/README.md

 ![](/Images/Best_end.png)

 Inverting the Game of Life is quite a wild territory at the moment but I can guess that not any present configuration can be obtained from the past, though I'm far too stupid to demontrate this (despite Game of Life being a Turing machine in principle).
+Maybe with an infinite computational time...
 I also feel like the more steps in backward, the more difficult the problem becomes.
 As I said, it is also fairly easy to trace back [known patterns](https://conwaylife.com/wiki/Category:Patterns) compared to random topologies.